Tomic fined, dropped by sponsor for outburst

 Tomic received $45,000 (£35,000) prize money as a first-round loser.

+"We all have our flaws," Novak Djokovic, who also is sponsored by Head, said of the Tomic situation.
+"We all, in the heat of the moment, maybe say some things that are not appropriate maybe, by definition of someone, or something.

+"But again, it's understandable, in a way, why Head has reacted in this way.
+Because it's not the right message to send out there from one of the most talented players that has played a game in last, you know, six, seven years."

-Russian Daniil Medvedev was also fined a total of $14,500 (£11,200) Thursday following his five-set, second-round loss to Ruben Bemelmans the previous day.
+Russian Daniil Medvedev was also fined $14,500 (£11,200) Thursday following his five-set, second-round loss to Ruben Bemelmans the previous day.
 Medvedev had several disputes with umpire Mariana Alves and ended the match by throwing coins in the direction of her chair.

 Medvedev was fined $4,000 for his warning, $3,000 for his point penalty and $7,500 for his conduct.